KristianKarl/META-Workshops/petclinic/README.md

 # The test targets used by M.E.T.A.

-These are the two special versions made of the [Petclinic](https://github.com/spring-projects/spring-petclinic)
+These are the two special versions made of the [Spring PetClinic Sample Application](https://github.com/spring-projects/spring-petclinic)

 ## Setup